thehyve/cbioportal-staging/README.md

 You will must configure the following:

 - `cloud.aws.region.static`: environment settings needed by S3 library.
 This is needed when `scan.location` points to S3 and running the tool outside EC2 environment.
-- `cloud.aws.credentials.accessKey` and `cloud.aws.credentials.secretKey`: optional aws credentials for access to S3 bucket.
-Set these when aws credentials have not been configured on machine or if default aws credentials are different.
+- `cloud.aws.credentials.profile-name`: profile-name that references aws credentials (for access to S3 bucket) in `~/.aws/credentials` file.
+Set these when aws credentials have not been configured on machine with IAM role or if default aws credentials are different.
 Setting it here also improves performance of the S3 operations (probably because if these are not set, a slower trial and error route is chosen).
+- `cloud.aws.stack.auto`: set to _true_ when running as part of a CloudFormation stack.

 ### SFTP file system settings